 National Security Education Program (NSEP) is funding undergraduate scholarship for US students to study in abroad except Western Europe, Canada, Australia and New Zealand.
-The scholarship is available in the field of Science, technology, engineering and mathematics.
-Students must be high school graduate and must have applied to study abroad.
+The scholarship is available in the fields of science, technology, engineering and mathematics.
+Students must be high school graduates and must have applied to study abroad.
 Preference is given to students who will study abroad for longer periods of time and highly motivated by the opportunity to work in the federal government.
 Online application should be submitted by February 5, 2014.

-Study Subject(s): The scholarship is awarded in Geographic areas, languages and fields of study deemed critical to U.S. national security.
+Study Subject(s): Scholarship is awarded in Geographic areas, languages and fields of study deemed critical to US national security.

-Course Level: This scholarship is available for pursuing undergraduate degree in abroad including Africa, Asia, Central & Eastern Europe, Eurasia, Latin America and the Middle East.
+Course Level: Scholarship is available for pursuing undergraduate degree in abroad including Africa, Asia, Central & Eastern Europe, Eurasia, Latin America and the Middle East.

 Scholarship Provider: National Security Education Program (NSEP).

 Scholarship can be taken at: Study abroad, including Africa, Asia, Central & Eastern Europe, Eurasia, Latin America and the Middle East.
 The countries of Western Europe, Canada, Australia, and New Zealand are excluded.

 Eligibility: Boren Scholarships are for undergraduate students.
 You are eligible to apply for the Boren Scholarship if you are:

 •A U.S. citizen at the time of application.